ajorgensen89/api_5/README.md

 ## React Router Library.

-[React Router](https://reactrouter.com/en/main)Handle routing for URL's to render different pages within the webpage.<br>
+[React Router](https://reactrouter.com/en/main )handles routing for URL's to render different pages within the webpage.<br>
-CLI input for installation - **npm install react-router-dom@5.3.0** The library controls what the user sees depending on what is render in the HTML for React App's.<br>
+CLI input for installation - **npm install react-router-dom@5.3.0** The library controls what the user sees depending on what is returned in the HTML.<br>
 <br>
 Routes to switch need to be added to the Index.js file including App.js.<br>
 <img src="frontend/src/assets/images/readme-images-frontend/routechaning.png" width=30% height=30%><br>